awesomephant/blog/posts/continuous-typography.md

 }
 ```

-Bigger numerical factors produce steeper curves.
+Bigger factors produce steeper curves.
 A steeper curve, in this example, causes the font size to change more aggressively with the screen width.

 ### Minimum and maximum values